skinny-framework/skinny-framework.github.io/source/documentation/testing.html.md

 import skinny.test.SkinnyTestSupport
 import _root_.controller.Controllers
 import org.scalatest._
-import org.scalatest.matchers.ShouldMatchers

-class IntegrationTestSpec extends ScalatraFlatSpec with ShouldMatchers with SkinnyTestSupport with  DBSettings {
+class IntegrationTestSpec extends ScalatraFlatSpec with Matchers with SkinnyTestSupport with  DBSettings {
   addFilter(Controllers.members, "/*")

   it should "show index page" in {